 Hartford Gear Company

-Their Story: Started by Georgia in Hartford, CT.
+Their Story: Started by Georgia in Hartford, Connecticut.

 Best Known For: No-frills, handmade backpacking gear.